ghar1821/ParetoBench/README.md

 ## Scripts to reproduce result in manuscript
-Folder `experiments_materials` contains all the scripts, datasets, and results used to reproduce all the plots and tables in the manuscript.
+Folder `experiments_materials` contains all the scripts and results used to reproduce all the plots and tables in the manuscript.

+Update 2021-06-09: the dataset previously stored in the `experiments_materials/dataset` folder has been migrated out to the Open Science Framework portal.
+This is to ensure that the size of the Github repository is kept to the minimum.
+All the non-script files in the `experiments_materials` folder will be gradually moved into the Open Science Framework portal.
+Please visit the portal to download the datasets: https://osf.io/rjhg6/

 ## Acknowledgements